xblax/flashforge_ad5m_klipper_mod/docs/WIFI.md

 Passphrase=********
 ```

-Once the system stars it should connect to your network.
+Install the mod as described in [Install](INSTALL.md) and after installation the printer should connect to your network.

-## With KlipperScreen
+### Configure with KlipperScreen

 Once klipperscreen has started:
 * Press settings